131-foot (40-meter) reconstruction of Argentinosaurus at the Carmen Funes Municipal Museum in Plaza Huincul, Argentina.

 The display in Argentina features the most massive skeleton on display in the world, measuring 131 feet (40 meters) in length.
 It also depicts a battle with Giganotosaurus.

-Giganotosaurs is a close relative of Mapusaurus, discussed above.
+Giganotosaurs is a close relative of Mapusaurus.
 It was originally thought that Giganotosaurus hunted Argentinosaurus, although now it is known that they were separated by time and never met, and that it was Mapusaurus that likely hunted Argentinosaurus.

-RED is Amphicoelias, which may or may not have really existed.
+RED is Amphicoelias, which likely did not really exist.
 PURPLE is Argentinosaurus, and the others are some of the other largest known sauropods.
 Image is from Amphicoelias article on Wikipedia.

 Possibility of larger titanosaurs